microsoft/code-with-engineering-playbook/docs/automated-testing/e2e-testing/recipes/postman-testing.md

 - Postman Environment Files
 - Postman Scripts

 [Newman](https://github.com/postmanlabs/newman) is a command-line Collection Runner for Postman.
 It enables you to run and test a Postman Collection directly from the command line.
-As input to Newman we are looking to configure the collection file path and the environment file path to unlock automated End-to-end (E2E) tests.
 Key features highlighted in this guidance include:

 - Newman Run Command

-## What is a Collection
+### What is a Collection

 A Postman Collection is a group of executable saved requests.
-A collection can be exported as an json file.
+A collection can be exported as a json file.

-## What is an Environment File
+### What is an Environment File

 A Postman Environment file holds environment variables that can be referenced by a valid Postman Collection.

-## What is a Postman Script
+### What is a Postman Script

 A Postman Script is Javascript hosted within a Postman Collection that can be written to execute against your Postman Collection and Environment File.

-## What is the Newman Run Command
+### What is the Newman Run Command

 A Newman CLI command that allows you to specify a Postman Collection to be run.

-## Installing Postman and Newman
+### Installing Postman and Newman

 For specific instruction on installing Postman, visit the [Downloads Postman](https://www.postman.com/downloads/) page.